Amir-Behzad/PCC3/README.md

 # PCC3

-## This repository contains the excercises of the book "Python Crash Course 3rd edition".
+## This repository contains the excercises of the book "Python Crash Course 3rd Edition".